tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/paneldata.md

 This building block will provide an introduction to panel data and how it can be helpful in causal inference analysis.
 Panel data refers to a specific type of dataset that includes observations on multiple entities over multiple time periods.
 Unlike pooled cross-sectional data, which can have different cross-sectional units in each time period, panel data follows the same cross-sectional units throughout a given time period.

 The growing use of panel data in policy analysis, economics and social sciences can be attributed to its advantageous features.
-The structure of panel data, analyzing the same cross-sectional units over time, offers several benefits over cross-sectional and pooled cross-sectional data:
+The structure of panel data, analyzing the same cross-sectional units over time, offers several benefits over cross-sectional and pooled cross-sectional data, like:

 - **Control for unobserved characteristics**

 Having multiple observations on the same units allows for controlling unobserved characteristics of individuals, firms and other entities.
 This helps mitigate omitted variable bias and provides more accurate estimates of causal effects.

 - **Causal inference**

 The availability of multiple observations in panel data enhances the ability to draw causal inferences.
 Inferring causality from a single cross-section can be challenging due to potential confounding factors.
 Panel data allows for analyzing changes within units over time, providing stronger evidence for causal relationships.

 - **Examination of dynamics**

  Panel data enables us to examine dynamic processes, such as lagged behavior or the outcomes of decision-making.
 By observing units over time, changes in variables over different time periods can be understood.

 The building block will contain the following content:
 - Introduction to `Grunfeld` data
 - Organising panel data
 - Exploring panel data